Revivalist (person): History

-Revival from 1900-1950s
+Revival, 1900–1950s

-At the beginning of the 20th century, several “revivals” began across the United States, Europe, and eventually effected many parts of the world.
+At the beginning of the 20th century, several revivals began across the United States, Europe, and eventually affected many parts of the world.
 In the early 1900s, Charles Parham was leading a school called Bethel in Topeka, Kansas.
 One of his students had an experience with glossolalia.
-He and his students became prominent proponents of the experience being indicative of The Baptism of the Holy Spirit.
+He and his students became prominent proponents of the experience being indicative of the baptism of the Holy Spirit.
 William Seymour, a student of Charles Parham, was instrumental in the Azusa Street Revival in Los Angeles, California.
 The revival meetings held at Azusa Street were reported to include remarkable miracles, healings, and divine experiences.

 The Azusa Street revival spread overseas, and particularly impacted Wales through Evan Roberts.
-The outpouring was termed The Welsh Revival and lasted from 1904 through 1905.

-At a similar time-frame, John G. Lake was reported to have held several healing crusades in Africa, and began a healing ministry in Spokane, Washington.
+The outpouring was termed the Welsh Revival and lasted from 1904 through 1905.
+Around the same time, John G. Lake was reported to have held several healing crusades in Africa, and began a healing ministry in Spokane, Washington.
 Throughout the international community, several other revivals were reported to have occurred during the first decade of the 20th century.

 In the mid-20th century, several other revivalists became prominent in American culture.
-William Branham was the spear-head for several healing ministers emerging during the 1930s, 40s, and early 50s.
+William Branham was the spearhead for several healing ministers emerging during the 1930s, 1940s, and early 1950s.
 Branham supported faith healing, and had testified to seeing visions before praying for the healing of his meeting attendees.
 Jack Coe was another healing evangelist reported to have numerous healings during his meetings, and a passionate preaching style.
 Oral Roberts and Billy Graham emerged during the late 1940s, and spread the revival influence and meetings further.
-Oral Roberts was considered a healing minister, whereas Billy Graham's "crusades" were characterized by large crowds and an emphasis on salvation.
+Oral Roberts was considered a healing minister, whereas Billy Graham's crusades were characterized by large crowds and an emphasis on salvation.